darkato42/darkato42.github.io/_posts/2022-01-08-gitconfig.md

 excerpt_separator: <!--more-->
 ---

-.gitconfig settings for subcommand aliases, git lfs, line ending and ignoring files.
+my .gitconfig settings for subcommand aliases, git lfs, line ending and ignoring files.

 <!--more-->

-# Git Config

-# Ignore files for all repos
+### Ignore files for all repos

 1. Create a `~/.gitignore_global` file with these contents: